-- TIP - 1.
-Press and hold down on any icon until all icons begin to jiggle. - 2.
-Drag the icons around until you're happy with their positions. - 3.
-Press the Home button to save your arrangement and stop the jiggling.
+- 1. Press and hold down on any icon until all icons begin to jiggle. - Drag the icons around until you're happy with their positions. - 3.
+Swipe up to save your arrangement and stop the jiggling.

 The first Home screen